-The second and fourth columns in Panels A and B present the results of estimating equation (2) using the simulated data.
-As seen in the table, the addition of the square of the financing deficit as an explanatory variable in the regression results in a test that can distinguish pecking order behavior from random financing.
-For the low debt capacity firms that follow the pecking order, the addition of the square of the financing deficit has two effects.
-First, the coefficient on the financing deficit increases substantially rising from 0.316 (column 1) to 0.538 (column 2).
-This indicates that, as constructed, smaller deficits are more likely to be filled using debt because smaller deficits are unlikely to violate the firm's debt capacity constraint.
-Second, the coefficient on the square of the deficit is -0.226 and is statistically significant, indicating a concave relation between net debt issues and the financing deficit.
-The concavity in this relationship arises because firms facing debt capacity constraints fill larger deficits with issues of equity.2 When firms follow random financing, the addition of the squared deficit has little effect on the results obtained using the basic Shyam-Sunder and Myers specification in equation (1).
+(column 2).
+This indicates that, as constructed, smaller deficits are more likely to be filled using debt because financing a small deficit with debt is unlikely to violate the firm's debt capacity constraint.
+Second, the coefficient on the square of the deficit is -0.23 and is statistically significant, indicating a concave relation between net debt issues and the financing deficit.
+The concavity in this relationship arises because firms facing debt capacity constraints fill larger deficits with issues of equity.3 When firms follow random financing or a partial adjustment model, the addition of the squared deficit has little effect on the results obtained using the basic Shyam-Sunder and Myers specification in equation (1).
+Under neither alternative does the size of the financing deficit have a predictable relationship with the choice of financing.

-For the firms with high levels of debt capacity (column 4) the addition of the square of the financing deficit has almost no impact.
+For pecking order firms with high levels of debt capacity (panel A, column 4) the addition of the square of the financing deficit has almost no impact.
 The coefficient on the financing deficit does not change appreciably and the coefficient on the square of the deficit, while negative is economically small and is not significantly different from zero.
 For firms with high debt capacities, both small and large deficits tend to be filled using debt issues.
+As with the low debt capacity firms, when firms follow random financing or a partial adjustment model, the addition of the squared financing deficit has little effect on the results.